ilri/dspace-statistics-api/README.md

 # DSpace Statistics API
 A simple REST API to expose Solr view and download statistics for items in a DSpace repository.
+This project contains a standalone indexing component and a WSGI application.

 ## Requirements